 A celebration of Nina’s life will be at First United Methodist Church on Wednesday, November 27th, at 1:30pm and a reception will immediately follow at the church’s Christian Life Center.
 The service of interment will be at the Geary Cemetery, at 2:00 pm, Friday, November 29th at 2:00pm.
 Memorials may be made for a special plaque in memory of Nina and Clay White at Garvan Woodland Gardens, 550 Arkridge Road, Hot Springs, Arkansas 71913 or to First United Methodist Church, 1100 Central Avenue, Hot Springs, Arkansas 71901.

-To send flowers to Nina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nina Jo White, please visit our floral store.